theyayas/Selenium-Python/README.md

 # Pytest: How to configure
 1. Install Pytest Library in Command Prompt using 'pip install pytest'
 2. Just go to VS Code then start coding
 3. Make a function (def) in your Code File.
-The name of the function should contain the word 'test' in it
+The name of the file and the function should contain the word 'test' in it
 4. To run your code, go to the terminal, type 'pytest your_code_name, ' and press enter.
 If your terminal isn't in the right folder, type 'cd .\folder_name'
 5. Don't forget to save the file before running the code